LiamJCates/Programming-Notes/C++/Syntax/Functions.md

 ## Arguments
+Parameters provide a communication link between the calling function (such as main) and the called function.
+They enable functions to manipulate different data each time they are called.
+In general, there are two types of formal parameters: value parameters and reference parameters.
+Value parameter: A formal parameter that receives a copy of the content of the corresponding actual parameter.
+Reference parameter: A formal parameter that receives the location (memory address) of the corresponding actual parameter.

 The semantics of argument passing are identical to the semantics of initialization, argument types are checked and implicit argument type conversion takes place when necessary